SAI990323/TALLRec/README.md

 We introduce a novel framework (TALLRec) that enables the efficient and effective adaptation of LLMs to recommendation tasks.
-Our project is based on Alpaca_lora (https://github.com/tloen/alpaca-lora) and the python environment is the same as Alpaca_lora.

 ## Main results
 |                                 |  |movie |  ||   book |  |